SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/FinDer.rst

 The SeisComP EEW modules are free and open source.
 They are distributed under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
-For licence information on SED-ETHZ SeisComP EEW modules released before SeisComP **v4.??** see Timeline on :ref:`EEW`
+For licence information on SED-ETHZ SeisComP EEW modules released before SeisComP v4.0.0 see the Timeline in :ref:`EEW`.

 References